destevezquesada/AzureSamples/README.md

 1. Uploading Large Files
 ===========================
-The work around here is uploading the files by splitting them in chuncks from client side to server side.
+The work around here is uploading the files by splitting them in chunks from client side to server side.
-We'll use the javascript library https://github.com/23/resumable.js from client side to make the splitting work.
+We'll use the JavaScript library https://github.com/23/resumable.js from client side to make the splitting work.